This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Doesn’t massage large muscle groups or release large areas of fascia the way a foam

-The Davinci tool is similar to the CranioCradle, but with its own unique shape.
+The Davinci tool is similar to the CranioCradle, but with its unique shape.

 It’s made of plastic and utilizes gravity and your body weight to dig into trigger points when you position it properly.

-It has a round, pointed and scalloped edge so there’s a lot of versatility with this massage tool.
+It has a round, pointed and scalloped edge, so this massage tool has a lot of versatility.

 You can use it virtually anywhere from head to toe, and there’s no rolling necessary.